 We believe that organizations that are deeply rooted in local communities are often in the best position to provide long-term support for disaster victims.
 By funding the relief efforts of local organizations, donations to this fund have the potential to build stronger disaster-response capacity so that these organizations are better equipped to face future disasters.
 GlobalGiving will post reports about how funds have been used and will email these reports to donors and subscribers.

-Hurricane Harvey has caused widespread, catastrophic flooding and damage in Texas and along the Gulf Coast.
-This fund will provide relief to survivors in the form of emergency supplies like food, water, and medicine in addition to longer-term recovery assistance to help residents recover and rebuild.
+In 2017, Hurricane Harvey caused widespread, catastrophic flooding and damage in Texas and along the Gulf Coast.
+This fund was created to provide relief to survivors in the form of emergency supplies like food, water, and medicine in addition to longer-term recovery assistance to help residents recover and rebuild.
 All donations to this fund will exclusively support relief and recovery efforts from this storm.

 Donors should care because natural disasters are not just immediate occurences--they affect lives in the long-term.
 Families are losing everything they have--their houses and food.
 Texas Diaper Bank fills the gap for an often-ignored item: diapers.
 Diapers impact babies, children with disabilities, and seniors.